InfoSecMastermind/apacheck/README.md

 # Apacheck

 ## Description
-Apacheck is a linting tool designed to analyze Apache configuration files for potential misconfigurations and security vulnerabilities.
-By scanning your Apache configuration files, Apacheck helps you ensure that your web server is properly configured and secure.
+Apacheck is a comprehensive linting tool designed to analyze Apache configuration files for potential misconfigurations and security vulnerabilities.
+By scanning your Apache configuration files, Apacheck helps you ensure that your web server is securely configured and up to recommended standards, reducing potential risks.

 ## Features:
-- Identifies insecure SSL/TLS configurations.
+- Identifies insecure SSL/TLS protocols (e.g., SSLv2, SSLv3).
-- Checks for directory listing enabled.
+- Checks for directory listing settings that could expose sensitive content.
-- Detects outdated Apache versions and modules.
+- Flags outdated Apache versions and modules, highlighting known vulnerabilities.
-- Flags insecure file permissions on sensitive files.
+- Validates secure file permissions on sensitive files like .htaccess and .htpasswd.
-- Scans for potential security risks like TRACE method enabled and insecure server-status configuration.
+- Detects potential security risks, such as enabled TRACE method and insecure server-status configuration.
+- Ensures critical HTTP security headers are set (e.g., X-Content-Type-Options, X-Frame-Options).
+- Checks for potentially unused or unnecessary Apache modules.
+- Analyzes HTTP methods to suggest limiting to essential methods.
+- Warns if AllowOverride is set to All, which can expose server settings through .htaccess files.

 ## Installation
 1. Clone the repository: